emadmahouti/neshan-chalange/README.md

 # neshan-chalange
 ```
-With this app you can choose tow point of position
+With this app you can choose two point of position
-if your current location detected automaticaly, on of these position set to your position (first index)
+if your current location detected automaticaly, one of these position set to your location (first index)
-if is not you have to choose locations own your own
+if is not, you have to choose locations own your own
 ```
 ```
-Keep in mind that you can choose just to point of position
+Keep in mind that you can choose just two point of position
 not more
 ```
 ```